28 Ways To Earn Passive Income and Help You Reach Financial Independence

 23. Invest in Storage Lockers

 Americans have a lot of stuff — so much, in fact, that the country is home to 50,000 storage facilities.
-Many of these facilities are grouped into REITs that you can invest in with just a small amount of money, same as you would any other REIT.
-And just like regular REITs, they pay dividends — an average of 3.8 percent as of early 2019.
+Many of these facilities are grouped into REITs that you can invest in with just a small amount of money, the same as you would any other REIT.
+And just like regular REITs, they pay dividends — an average of 2.88% as of April 30, 2021.

 24. Buy a Vending Machine